 Strain/Counterstrain is basically a positional release technique.

 Here’s how it works: first, the therapist will find tender points.
 These are not trigger points as described in Dr. Travell’s work, but rather small zones of tense, tender edematous muscle and fascial tissue.
 What Jones found was that, by carefully exaggerating the abnormal body posture the muscles had taken on to give the client the most comfort, the client would spontaneously relax the muscles, thereby allowing the bones to go back into position without the need for heavy adjusting.
-For most of my clients, this is effective for relief from chronic pain they sometimes have had for many years.

 Another osteopath, Dr. Arthur Lincoln Pauls, discovered this same ability of the body’s reflexes to self-correct, and called his work orthobionomy.
 Again, the work is non-forceful and indirect.
 As he described it, through the action of proprioceptive nerves, natural self-corrective reflexes are stimulated allowing the client to feel the release.